Edric-Matwiejew/QSW_MPI/README.rst

 * README.rst - QSW_MPI basic information.
 * LICENSE - QSW_MPI license.
-* setup.py - Configuration file used to generate a distribution archieve.
+* setup.py - Configuration file used to generate a distribution archive.
 * MANIFEST.in - Additional files to include in the distribution archive.

 * qsw_mpi/